MIT Multicultural and Diversity Related Resources

 ATIC provides information technology resources and services specifically designed to address the needs of MIT community members and visitors with disabilities.

 The MIT Board of Chaplains, representing many of the world’s religions, serves their own religious communities, as well as the MIT community at large.
-Chaplains are available for counseling, private talks, and program development.
+Chaplains are available to provide spiritual and personal support to students, faculty, staff and the MIT community such as counseling, private talks, and program development.

 Council on Staff Diversity and Inclusion